njpipeorgan/wolfram-language-notebook/README.md

 **Export as Wolfram notebook**: The notebooks can be exported as Wolfram notebooks, containing markdown cells, code cells and their outputs.

-**Remote kernel**: When configured, the notebook can establish an ssh connection to the remote machine, and the computations are done remotely.
+**Remote development**: When configured, the notebook can establish a tunnel or an SSH connection to the remote machine, and the computations are done remotely.
 Code and outputs can be stored either on the remote machine or locally.

 ## Kernel Configuration

 To add a new kernel, click **⨉ Wolfram Kernel** in the status bar and choose **Add a new kernel** (when no kernel is currently connected).
 By default, the command launching the kernels is `wolframscript` and the port is randomly selected between 49152 and 65535.
 To edit or remove kernel configurations, find `kernel.configurations` in the extension settings page, and edit settings.json.

-## Remote Kernel
+## Remote Development

+### Use VS Code Remote Tunnel

+With this approach, you connect to a remote machine through a secure tunnel following [this guide](https://code.visualstudio.com/docs/remote/tunnels).
+When configured, you can work with the files and the kernel on the remote system from a web browser.
+In short, you need to:

+  1. Install `code` [CLI](https://code.visualstudio.com/download) on the remote machine.
+  2. Create a tunnel with the command `code tunnel`, where a URL will be printed as `https://vscode.dev/tunnel/.../...`.
+  3. Open the URL in a web browser.
+  4. Click **⨉ Wolfram Kernel** to add or launch a kernel on the remote system.

-### Using VS Code Remote Development
+### Use VS Code Remote Development

-With this approach, you use VS Code to connect to remote machines, containers, or [WSL](https://docs.microsoft.com/windows/wsl/), and to work with the files and the kernel on the remote system.
+With this approach, you use VS Code to connect to remote machines, containers, or [WSL](https://docs.microsoft.com/windows/wsl/).
+You work with the files and the kernel on the remote system.
 To do this, you need to:

   1. Install [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack);
   2. [Follow the guide](https://code.visualstudio.com/docs/remote/remote-overview#_getting-started) to connect to a remote system; and